georgetown-cset/parat/web/README.md

 gatsby build
 ```

-And copy the files in the resulting `public` directory to the production bucket.
+And check that everything looks like you expect.
+Then, copy the files in the resulting `public` directory to the production GCS bucket using `bash push_to_production.sh`.

 ### Tooltips